KabsaA/techinterview/README.md

 # Interview HW

-## Implement function ToLowerCase() that has a string parameter str, and returns the same string in lowercase.
+## Problem 1: Implement function ToLowerCase() that has a string parameter str, and returns the same string in lowercase.

 ```
 class Solution: